Telephone: 1-800-361-8404, ext. 262

 - Why did you decide to welcome LPNs/RPNs and RPNs in CNA?

 - Will these changes mean that registered psychiatric nurses will be licensed in regions other than Western Canada?

-1. What does this change mean for LPNs/RPNs and RPNs?
+4. What does the June 2018 vote mean for LPNs/RPNs and RPNs?

-For CNA, the vote on June 18 means we will be the national professional association for all regulated nursing groups and represent Canadian nursing, not just registered nurses.
+For CNA, the vote on June 18 paved the way to become the national professional association for all regulated nursing groups and represent Canadian nursing, not just registered nurses.

 CNA members believe that nurses are stronger together.
 Every day across this country nurses from each of the regulated groups can be found in the same workplaces and/or on teams together.
 To reflect this reality, Canada’s national professional nursing association should be able to represent the voices of all nursing groups and strongly promote and contribute to intra-professional collaboration.
 In addition, many policy and legislative changes are happening among nursing associations across the country and this compelled CNA’s board of directors to consider membership models that include all nursing designations.

 By a sweeping margin of 135 votes to 10, CNA voting delegates — all of whom were registered nurses — made clear that they support the importance of an inclusive model that welcomes all regulated nurses to join the association.
 June 18, 2018, was a historic day for nursing in Canada!